 He did that to make more time for me and my Mom.
 We went camping for weeks at a time and he made sure he always had an income, but put time above money always.
 And in doing so, he always made enough money for everything we needed.

-And just like that, now you better understand my obsession with creating an entrepreneurial lifestyle that you get to design and customize.
+(This is where my obsession with creating an entrepreneurial lifestyle that you get to design and customize comes from heehee).

 And, my Mom was a creative, a nature-obsessed explorer, an artist, animal lover, and absolute sweetheart [and just to keep you on your toes she also was a prankster with a bratty side, which made her even more fun!] who loved me more than anything else.
 I strive to love anything or anyone as strongly as she did.